danTeteruk/gulp-practice/README.md

 - gulp (build and serve)

-- gulp pushToMaster (add, commit and push to github)
+- gulp pushToMaster (add, commit and push to github).